StrawChannel95/Fear-of-the-Wanderer/README.md

 # BSA Decompressor

 >[!note]
->This section is only required is you use the TTW profile of this list, otherwise, ignore this step.
+>This section is only required is you use the New Vegas profile of this list, otherwise, ignore this step.

 -   Decompresses the vanilla BSA files to reduce loading times and stuttering.
 Can also fix certain sound effects not playing.
 -   In your Installation Location, open the BSA Decompressor folder.